Skip to Main Content Shenandoah University Libraries

 Bibliography Entries (in alphabetical order)

 Dostoevsky, Fyodor.
 Crime and Punishment.
 Translated by Constance Garnett, edited by William Allan Neilson.
-New York: P. F. Collier & Son, 1917. https://archive.org/details/crimepunishment00dostuoft.
+P. F. Collier & Son, 1917. https://archive.org/details/crimepunishment00dostuoft.

 Translated Books